 - Illinois Super Lawyers - 2019 - Antitrust Litigation, Civil Litigation, Mergers & Acquisitions (cited in multiple years)

-- The Best Lawyers in America® - Antitrust Law, 2013 - present
+- The Best Lawyers in America® - Antitrust and Franchise & Dealership Law - 2019 (cited in multiple years)

 - Who's Who in American Law - Antitrust, Civil Litigation, Federal and Civil Litigation, General - 2011-2012